What is an Architecture Review Board

 What is an Enterprise Architecture Review Board?

-An Architecture Review Board manages the process of enterprise architecture governance.
-This includes the process of approving and publishing the target architecture, assessing compliance with the architecture, and determining what action stakeholders will take to correct noncompliance.
+An Architecture Review Board performs the key role in Enterprise Architecture Governance.
+It orchestrates the entire enterprise architecture process.
+This includes approving and publishing the target architecture.
+Providing direction to more detailed architecture development and implementation efforts.
+Finally, it ensures timely compliance assessment and determining what action stakeholders will take to recover value from noncompliance.

 So, What Is an Enterprise Architecture Review Board, Exactly?